 In 2016 alone, the RMHWM Family Support Program hosted eight families from the Mt.
 Pleasant area for a total of 102 nights, resulting in savings of $12,750 for the families.
 RMHWM recently received a 2018 Challenge Grant from the Peter C. and Emajean Cook Foundation of Grand Rapids, which will match all new contributions from community foundations by 100 percent.

-The Family Support Program received a $650 from the Community Impact Fund, $1,250 from the Kellogg Youth Fund, and $600 from the Missy and Doug Labelle Foundation Community Impact Fund.
-The program will be able to serve an even greater number of families through these donations and the matching contribution that will be made by the Peter C. and Emajean Cook Foundation of Grand Rapids.
+The Family Support Program received $650 from the Community Impact Fund, $1,250 from the Kellogg Youth Fund, and $600 from the Missy and Doug LaBelle Foundation Community Impact Fund.
+The program will be able to serve an even greater number of families as a result of these grants and the matching contributions.

 The Mt.
-Pleasant community is a family who looks after their own, even when their own may need to go elsewhere to be looked after.
-The Family Support Program of The Ronald McDonald House of Western Michigan directly serves the Mt.
-Pleasant area by providing quality living accommodations so that families will have one less expense to worry about when seeking critical healthcare for their child.
+Pleasant community looks after their own, even when they need to go elsewhere for care.
+The Family Support Program of the RMHWM directly serves the Mt.
+Pleasant area by providing quality living accommodations so that families will have one less expense to worry about when seeking critical healthcare for their children.